ethereum-oasis-op/baseline/radish34/README.md

    *** Setups complete ***
    ```
 1. Run `npm run build:contracts` to compile the smart contracts in `contracts/contracts` to JSON files (containing ABI and Bytecode key value pairs) in the `contracts/artifacts` folder needed for deployment. ** This takes less than 15 seconds to run **
-1. Make sure you download and have the following files stored in your `/config` directory: `config-buyer.json`, `config-supplier1.json`, `config-supplier2.json`.
 1. Run `npm run deploy` to deploy the smart contracts. ** This takes about 2 minutes **
    - This docker container first deploys both the Registry contract and the OrgRegistry contract.
    - Then it registers (1) Buyer and (2) Supplier organizations.
 The corresponding `/config/config-${role}.json` files are updated with the newly deployed contract addresses.